-his document covers all requirements when it comes to when it comes to fire safety in domestic and residential dwellings.
+his document covers all requirements when it comes to fire safety in domestic and residential dwellings.

-By installing fire sprinklers designed and installed to BS9251, is one of the easiest and most effective ways of meeting these regulations.
+Installing fire sprinklers designed and installed to BS9251 is one of the easiest and most effective ways of meeting these regulations.

-There are a variety of applications that are often accepted by building control officers when fire sprinklers are installed: These include:
+There are a variety of applications that are often accepted by building control officers when sprinkler systems are installed.

 Building regulations state fire brigade appliances must be sited within 45m of a domestic or residential property and the access roadways must be wide enough and have suitable turning circles available.